Sustainable agriculture: Indigenous Agriculture in North America

 Native Americans in the United States practiced sustainable agriculture through their subsistence farming techniques.
 Many tribes grew or harvested their own food from plants that thrived in their local ecosystems.
 Native American farming practices are specific to local environments and work with natural processes.
 This is a practice called Permaculture, and it involves a deep understanding of the local environment.
 Native American farming techniques also incorporate local biodiversity into many of their practices, which helps the land remain healthy.

-Many indigenous tribes incorporated Intercropping into their agriculture, which is a practice where multiple crops are planted together in the same area.
+Many indigenous tribes incorporated intercropping into their agriculture, which is a practice where multiple crops are planted together in the same area.
 This strategy allows crops to help one another grow through exchanged nutrients, maintained soil moisture, and physical supports for one another.
 The crops that are paired in intercropping often do not heavily compete for resources, which helps them to each be successful.
 For example, many tribes utilized intercropping in ways such as the Three Sisters Garden.
 This gardening technique consists of corn, beans, and squash.
 These crops grow in unity as the corn stalk supports the beans, the beans produce nitrogen, and the squash retain moisture.
 Intercropping also provides a natural strategy for pest management and the prevention of weed growth.
 Intercropping is a natural agricultural practice that often improves the overall health of the soil and plants, increases crop yield, and is sustainable.

 One of the most significant aspects of indigenous sustainable agriculture is their traditional ecological knowledge of harvesting.
 The Anishinaabe tribes follow an ideology known as "the Honorable Harvest".
 The Honorable Harvest is a set of practices that emphasize the idea that people should "take only what you need and use everything you take."
 Resources are conserved through this practice because several rules are followed when harvesting a plant.
 These rules are to never take the first plant, never take more than half of the plants, and never take the last plant.
 This encourages future growth of the plant and therefore leads to a sustainable use of the plants in the area.

 Native Americans practiced agroforestry by managing the forest, animals, and crops together.
 They also helped promote tree growth through controlled burns and silviculture.
 Often, the remaining ash from these burns would be used to fertilize their crops.
 By improving the conditions of the forest, the local wildlife populations also increased.
 Native Americans allowed their livestock to graze in the forest, which provided natural fertilizer for the trees as well.

 Regenerative agriculture

 Regenerative agriculture is a conservation and rehabilitation approach to food and farming systems.
 It focuses on topsoil regeneration, increasing biodiversity, improving the water cycle, enhancing ecosystem services, supporting biosequestration, increasing resilience to climate change, and strengthening the health and vitality of farm soil.
 Practices include, recycling as much farm waste as possible, and adding composted material from sources outside the farm.
+In recent years this regenerative approach to agriculture has been gaining momentum across food system actors such as farmers and industries.